jtojnar/nixfiles/README.md

 ### `deploy [hostname] {switch,boot,test}`

 Wrapper around `nixos-rebuild` to avoid the need for specifying the full hostname and pass some default arguments.

+### `deploy-home`

+Wrapper around `home-manager` to avoid the need for specifying the full hostname and pass some default arguments.

 ### `update <attr-path>`